Storytelling using multimedia to tell the story

 Color

-Light is the greatest influence in photography
+Light is the most significant influence in photography.

 Put it all together